The Voice (American TV series) season 13

 The thirteenth season of the American reality talent show The Voice premiered on September 25, 2017, on NBC.
 Adam Levine and Blake Shelton returned for their thirteenth season as coaches.
 Meanwhile, Miley Cyrus returned after a one-season absence replacing Gwen Stefani, and new coach Jennifer Hudson joined the panel replacing Alicia Keys.

-Chloe Kohanski was announced as the winner of the season, marking Blake Shelton's sixth win as a coach, & making her the third stolen artist to win, following Josh Kaufman in season six and Craig Wayne Boyd in season seven.
-For the first time, the Top 3 artists were all female and originally belonged to the same team (Miley’s).
+Chloe Kohanski was named the winner of the season, marking Blake Shelton's record-extending sixth win as a coach, and making her the third stolen artist to win, following Josh Kaufman in season 6 and Craig Wayne Boyd in season 7.
+For the first time, the Top 3 artists were all female and originally belonged to the same team, that of Cyrus.
+Cyrus also make history as the first coach to have an all female team, making her the first coach to achieve this.

 Coaches and hosts

 The coach lineup changed once again for the thirteenth season.
 Gwen Stefani and Alicia Keys did not return as coaches.
 They were replaced by Miley Cyrus, who returned after a one-season hiatus, along with returning coaches Adam Levine and Blake Shelton.
 On May 10, 2017, NBC announced that Jennifer Hudson would join as a coach, following her success on The Voice UK, Alicia Keys returned for Season 14 in the spring of 2018.
 Carson Daly returned for his thirteenth season as host.

-This season, for the first time since season six, the Playoffs did not kick off the live rounds and voting.
+This season, for the first time since season 6, the Playoffs did not kick off the live rounds and voting.
 Instead, the Top 12 were chosen by the coaches.
 In previous seasons, the finalists were partially determined by viewers’ votes.

 This season's Battle advisors were: Joe Jonas for Team Adam, Kelly Rowland for Team Jennifer, Billy Ray Cyrus for Team Miley, Rascal Flatts for Team Blake.
 Kelly Clarkson was a key advisor for all of the teams.